 Applying for Aid

-- Apply for admission to EWU by February 1, 2018 (new freshmen and transfers)
+- Apply for admission to EWU by March 1 (new freshmen and transfers).

 - Have a family income at or below the EWU eligibility cutoff amount.